 Now for some new tuning systems:

 Pythagorean tuning only uses powers of 2 and 3 to make frequency ratios.
-But it turns out that frequency ratios with 5s in the factors are quite lovely, and arguably the 2nds, 3rd, 6ths, and 7ths sound better with factors of 5 in them.
+But it turns out that many frequency ratios with 5s in the factors are also quite lovely.
 The right way to deal with this is to upgrade to rank-3 intervals, and in particular to a tuning system called 5-limit just intonation.
 The "5-limit" means the ratios contains primes up to 5, and the "just intonation" means that all the frequency ratios are rational, i.e. ratios of integers.
 We'll define 5-limit just intonation fully in a future post, but right away let's look at how it simplifies Pythagorean frequency ratios for the major and minor intervals:

 m2: 256/243 → 16/15